-Veronica Badon is the owner of the Badon Tennis Academy based in Altadena, California and serving the greater Pasadena area.
-Her main facility os Loma Alta Park, a 4-hard court public facility located at 3330 North Lincoln Ave.
+Veronica Badon is the owner of the Badon Tennis Academy based in Altadena, California, and serves the greater Pasadena area.
+Her main facility is Loma Alta Park, a 4-hard court public facility located at 3330 North Lincoln Ave.
 Her Academy serves kids, juniors, and adults with extensive programming that includes USTA Junior Team Tennis league teams.

 Veronica happens to be a USPTA-certified instructor who has taught professionally for over 30 years.
 She's, in my humble opinion, the quintessential grassroots tennis ambassador who I sometimes refer to as salt-of-the-earth professional.
 She's doing what she loves without big fanfare and promoting her programs mainly through word-of-mouth.
 She has been a rock for her community despite Covid-19 and all the misery that accompanied that pandemic.

 I asked Veronica about her upbringing in regard to tennis.
 She replied, "Born in Harbor City, California, my family moved to the Pasadena area when I was 9.
 My sister started me off playing tennis a year later but I also played baseball.
 I played tennis in high school and at Pasadena City College."
 She began working in a tennis shop, played tournaments ("I wanted to learn how to win"), and won a tennis scholarship at Cal State LA.
 She became #1 in the west and #7 in the nation.

 At age 25 Veronica tried her hands at teaching tennis.
 She also had various regular jobs but wasn't happy and when she realized that tennis is what she loved to do, she decided to do more and start her own full-time tennis business in 1999.

 I asked Veronica what was it like growing up as a Black female in the LA area, living through two riots (guessing she was a baby during Watts).